develar/electron-complete-builder/README.md

   "build": {
     "app-bundle-id": "your.id",
     "app-category-type": "your.app.category.type",
-    "iconUrl": "(windows only) A URL to an ICO file to use as the application icon" }
+    "iconUrl": "(windows only) A URL to an ICO file to use as the application icon, see details below" }
   ```
   This object will be used as source of [electron-packager](https://www.npmjs.com/package/electron-packager) options.
 You can specify any other options here.

-  Please note — [local icon file url is not accepted](https://github.com/atom/grunt-electron-installer/issues/73), must be https/http.
-If you don't plan to build windows installer, you can omit it.

 2. Create directory `build` in the root of the project and put your `background.png` (OS X DMG background), `icon.icns` (OS X app icon) and `icon.ico` (Windows app icon).